ksarahj/cobecore/pages/proposal.md

 The proposal deals with unexplored heritage as such all data sources will be available in either the State Archive, the RMCA or the Botanic Garden Meise (and by extension the Yangambi INERA library).
 No new specimens will be collected or measurements made, only existing historical data will be valorized through digitization of existing collections.
 Here, we merely convert analog archives into digitally and easily accessible data which will inform further research and/or policy, this in line with the scope of the call.

 Costs associated with processing these existing datasets of unexplored heritage mainly involve the digitization and transcription of material stored in the archives or re-analysis of herbarium specimen (see methods).
 Costs include substantial manual labour indexing and digitizing data (archived paperwork or herbarium specimen), transcription, post-processing, data management, software and API development and public outreach efforts due to the crowd-sourcing component of the project.
-The timing and costs of these actions are reflected in the time-table and budget of this proposal (see sections 2.5 & 6).
+The timing and costs of these actions are reflected in the time-table and budget of this proposal.

-Below we provide the list of data sources we will consult to create the three data streams as described in the Methods section 2.2.
+Below we provide the list of data sources we will consult to create the three data streams as described in the Methods section.

 **Sections of the INEAC inventory (and page number) of particular interest include:**